Eh1z/Eh1z/README.md

 ## I'm Godsent E. Oyarekhua
 <small style='font-size:12px;'>Welcome to my GitHub Code Tavern..!</small>

-- 🔭 I’m currently exploring all areas of Full Stack Software Engineering.
+- A Full Stack Software Engineering.
 - Whilst also on an academic journey in Medicine and Surgery.
 - I am highly interested in collaborating with developers and making amazing projects, do connect with me if you find my profile matching with what you expect.<br/>
 -